-If you hold a Número de Registro Único de Arrendamiento (NRUA) in Spain, getting it was not the end of the paperwork.
+Getting your Número de Registro Único de Arrendamiento (NRUA) in Spain is not the end of the paperwork.
 Order VAU/1560/2025 adds a recurring annual obligation: filing a report of all stays in your accommodation during the previous calendar year with the Property Registry.
-This is called the depósito de arrendamientos de corta duración — the short-term rental deposit.
+It is called the depósito de arrendamientos de corta duración, the short-term rental deposit.

-The consequence of not filing is straightforward: your NRUA is revoked.
-Without an active NRUA, Airbnb and Booking are legally required to remove your listings from May 2026.
-This is not a fine — it is the immediate loss of the number that grants you access to the platforms.
+Miss the filing and the consequence is straightforward: your NRUA is revoked.
+And without an active NRUA, Airbnb and Booking are legally required to remove your listings from May 2026.
+This is not a fine.
+It is losing, in one step, the number that grants you access to the platforms.

 What the short-term rental deposit is